Julianne Frank Featured in Sun Sentinel

 Many small-business owners have developed bad habits, said lawyer Julianne Frank, who specializes in business distress.
 She has to do “tough love” with clients who pay employees’ wages through cash advances on their credit cards or ignore a vendor lawsuit for nonpayment — until their accounts are frozen.

-During the recession, “what these clients perceived as the worst-case scenario was not even close,” says Frank, a Founder and Counsel Emeritus in Markarian Frank & Hayes in Palm Beach County.
+During the recession, “what these clients perceived as the worst-case scenario was not even close,” says Frank, a Founder and Counsel Emeritus in Markarian & Hayes in Palm Beach County.

 For businesses in financial distress, the options usually are some combination of the following: